 Iodine is essential as it enables the healthy function of the thyroid gland, naturally found in seaweed, wild code, wild shrimp, tuna and some plants and land animals can also contain iodine if the soil naturally contains it, however, due to the last Ice Age scraping the earth and modern farming practices there is very little natural iodine found in our soil today.
 If products such as eggs and milk or bread contain iodine, it is most definitely synthetic and often not the best form for our bodies to intake and utilize.

-In 1924 iodine began to be added to table salt to combat the growing number of individuals with goitres.
-Today most of the developed world does not have a problem with goitres, do to the overuse of table salt, however even though Himalayan salt does not contain high about of iodine it is still a better option the table salt, if the one consuming it also takes into account that they need to incorporate iodine rich foods into their diet.
+In 1924 iodine began to be added to table salt to combat the growing number of individuals with goiters.
+Today most of the developed world does not have a problem with goiters, due to the overuse of table salt in common diets.
+However, even though Himalayan salt does not contain a high amount of iodine it is still a better option than table salt – as long as you are getting iodine elsewhere in your diet.

 Consuming seaweed and/or wild sustainable fish can aid in boosting iodine levels in the body without having to resort to consuming synthetic iodine in bleached and chemically treated table salt.